DucAnh2611/Vegetable-Web/Readme.md

 ## How to Use

 1. Clone the repository: `git clone https://github.com/username/project.git`
+2. Go to Server folder : `cd .\server`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start the frontend development server: `npm start`
+4. Start backend server: `npm start`
+5. Go back to Vege main folder: `cd ../../`
+6. 2.
+Go to Client folder : `cd .\client`
+3. Install dependencies: `npm install`
-4. Start the backend server: `npm run start:backend`
+6. Start the frontend development server: `npm start`
-5. Visit `http://localhost:3000` in your browser to access the application.
+7. Visit `http://localhost:3000` in your browser to access the application.

 Note: Provide any additional instructions or configuration details if required.